Motley Fool Everlasting Portfolio Review

 Is Everlasting Portfolio Right for Your Investing Style?

-We just went over the key statistics for the portfolio you will have access to as an EP member.
-If you are trying to figure out if the portfolio aligns with your own investing strategy, there are a few things to consider.
+We just went over the key statistics for the portfolio you will have access to as an Everlasting Portfolio member.
+If you are trying to figure out whether the portfolio aligns with your own investing strategy, there are a few things to consider.

 First off, the portfolio performs exceptionally well.
 It has more than doubled the performance of the broader market.
 If you are just looking for stocks that will yield exceptional returns, this portfolio is a good fit.

-If you have a specific investing style, there are a few other considerations.
+If you have a specific investing style, there are a few additional considerations.

-EP is heavily weighted in tech stocks.
+Everlasting Portfolio is heavily weighted in tech stocks.
 Tech stocks have done exceptionally well over the past decade and the portfolio has benefitted accordingly.
-While this service isn’t as tech-biased as the Fool’s Augmented Reality portfolio, it is still tech-heavy.
+While this service isn’t as tech-biased as the Motley Fool’s Augmented Reality portfolio, it is still tech-heavy.
 If for some reason you have no interest in tech stocks this portfolio may not be a good fit.

 The service also issues the following guidance to members: